znuznu/donjon/README.md

 # Donjon
-Donjon is a little and short platformer game made from scratch using JavaFX.
+Donjon is a short platformer game made from scratch using JavaFX.
 Move around with Blue, double jump and grab the soul from each level.
 The narrator can be a bit boring...